 We performed a comparison between OpenText UFT Digital Lab and Sauce Labs based on real PeerSpot user reviews.

-Find out what your peers are saying about Tricentis, OpenText, Perforce and others in Functional Testing Tools."It is a complete solution for mobile application testing."
+Find out what your peers are saying about Tricentis, OpenText, Perforce and others in Functional Testing Tools."The solution is easy to use.
+There are features to orchestrate mobile testing, including mobile testing automation.
+You can test different devices at the same time."

 "The fact that it allows users to test on real mobile devices instead of emulators is something that projects have told us is beyond compare."